Elieren/secret_chat/README.md

 ```
 python3 client.py
 ```

+In the 'transitions' field, enter any number from 1-10.

 ## __!__
 __This must be repeated for all users.__

 __All users must have the same key and file.__

+__The "transitions" field must have the same number for all clients in order for the program to work correctly.__

 ### Start server
 ```